 AVForums therefore strongly recommend that buyers follow the safety advice outlined within the Trading rules and on the Safety pages, in particular:

-Sellers without a landline have to contact a Moderator before listing.
+Sellers without a phone number have to contact a Moderator before listing.

 Obtain good quality photographs of a handset before purchase to ensure you fully understand the condition of the item you are buying.